top of page

 Vineyard: The Dolcetto block was planted in 2001, consisting of one acre on an east-facing slope.
 Clone 01 on St. George roots with 2-wire California sprawl trellising.
 Dolcetto throws huge bunches – Nebbiolo size or larger – and is extremely mildew sensitive, so careful canopy work is a must to keep things open, but not too exposed.
 It also dumps acid like crazy, so crop balance is very finicky in trying to hold acid but having lots of tannin.
 Dolcetto wins the award for biggest pain in the ass grape.

 Vintage: 2019.
 Lots of rain, more than double “normal average” with an inch falling in June!
 It even rained lightly three times before the end of the season, practically Tuscan.
 July and August were very hot, taking us from two weeks late to one week early.
 The temperature rollercoaster was a good thing in the macro however, even though 6 days without electricity at the winery was challenging.
 Cold nights came fast after the hot early season.
 From mid-September on things were gloriously mild with cold nights and days just kissing 85F over and over again.
 A year to pick on acidity in the end.
+2019 was also the last great easy vintage for Lake County.

 Label Image: The 11th key of Basil Basil Valentine in The Golden Tripod.
 “In order to multiply in weight, volume, and Perfection, the Fixed Stone re-absorbs a new quantity of Mercury, being in the process redissolved, that is “dying” again.
 Each multiplication speeds elaboration and power tenfold.